 This exhibition is a call to gather.
 It invites movement and communality.
 It is both lure and demand, for touch, encounter, and occupancy.
 It draws attention to its location towards the end of the length of the Arsenale; a place of thresholds, windows, glass, holes, drains, vents, and a glimmer of water and daylight.
 O’Malley’s sculptures gesture towards enabling, offering protection, conveying sensations of touch, and more – of grabbing, holding, caressing surfaces, offering a moment of tether and precarious poise.

-Ireland at Venice 2022 will continue as a National Tour curated as a multi-venue exhibition and public engagement programme during 2023.
-Niamh O’Malley’s Gather will be presented at The Model, Sligo; Temple Bar Gallery + Studios, Dublin; and Golden Thread Gallery, Belfast.
-The National Tour will be accompanied by an online and in-person public engagement programme presented by Mayo Arts Service and Mayo County Council.
+Ireland at Venice 2022 continues as an Irish Tour curated as a multi-venue exhibition and public engagement programme during 2023.
+Niamh O’Malley’s Gather is presented in full at The Model, Sligo; an exhibition of newly-commissioned work at Temple Bar Gallery + Studios, Dublin.
+The Irish Tour will be accompanied by an online and in-person public engagement programme at The Linenhall Arts Centre, Castlebar presented by Mayo Arts Service and Mayo County Council.

 Niamh O’Malley was born in Co.
 Mayo, and lives in Dublin, Ireland.
 She has made numerous major exhibitions in recent years including The Douglas Hyde Gallery, Dublin; John Hansard Gallery, Southampton; Bluecoat, Liverpool; RHA, Dublin; Lismore Castle Arts; Grazer Kunstverein.